Shanghai Disneyland Closed Over Single Covid Case - UrduPoint

 There were 92 new cases reported Monday -- the highest since mid-September.

-Shanghai Disneyland closed after a woman who visited the park tested positive after returning home to a neighbouring province, state media said.
+Shanghai Disneyland closed after a woman who visited the park on Saturday tested positive upon returning home to a neighbouring province, state media said.

 The reopening date was yet to be confirmed, it added.